Talendar/nevopy/docs/callbacks.rst

 :class:`.FitnessEarlyStopping` to stop the evolution when a certain fitness has been achieved by the population, or :class:`.BestGenomeCheckpoint` to periodically save the best genome of a population during evolution.
-For a list with all the pre-implemented callbacks, take a look at :mod:`.callbacks`.
+For a list with all the pre-implemented callbacks, take a look at :mod:`nevopy.callbacks`.

 In this quick guide you'll learn what a `NEvoPy` callback is, what it can do, and how you can build your own.